 - Oats: I use large flake oats, also known as rolled oats or old fashioned oats for this recipe.
 You can also use quick oats, but the waffles may have a slightly different texture.
 Avoid steel cut oats as they don’t blend well into an oat flour and may form a gritty texture.

-- Chia Seeds: Chia seeds are loaded with fibre, healthy fats and antioxidants and are an easy way to add an extra dose of nutrients!
-You could also try subbing in ground flax seed or Hemp hearts.
+- Chia Seeds: Chia seeds are loaded with fiber, healthy fats, and antioxidants and are an easy way to add an extra dose of nutrients!
+You could also try substituting ground flax seed or hemp hearts.

 - Milk: You can use any milk you like for this recipe.
-I have used both regular milk and almond milk and the waffles have turned out equally good each time.
+I have used both regular milk and non-dairy milk (i.e. almond milk) and the waffles have turned out equally good each time.

 - Eggs: To add a dose of protein and bind the ingredients together.
 You could try also try subbing in a chia or flax egg to make this recipe vegan.